LesleyDwyer/data-visualisation-hospital-discharges/README.md

 4) courseworkPG_Data.html - the data file in Html
 5) Data Prep for Data Vis Coursework.ipynb - data preparation in a Jupyter Notebook
 6) Data Prep for Data Vis Coursework.html - data preparation in Html

-To download the full set of files, download the msc-data_vis.zip from this folder.